Final report for GNE18-182

 United States Department of Agriculture.
 2016.
 Northeast Maple Syrup Production.
 United States Department of Agriculture. <https://www.nass.usda.gov/Statistics_by_State/New_England_includes/Publications/Current_News_Release/2016/Maple.pdf>.

 During the fall of 2018, sensors for measuring sap flow were built in preparation for the first season of data collection (early Jan. of 2019 through early Apr. of 2019).
 These sensors were constructed following the protocol of Burgess et al. (2001).
 In the original proposal for this project, it was stated that sap flow would be monitored at 0.5-cm intervals throughout the entire sapwood in each tree.
-Since this would require many more sensors than were budgeted for – for example, a basswood with a sapwood depth of 8 cm would require at least 5 sensors (3 depths are measured per sensor) – we realized that this original plan was too ambitious due to time and money constraints.
-Thus, sap flow will instead be monitored at 6 different depths (0.5, 1.0, 1.5, 2.5, 4.0, and 6.0 cm), which is still much more intensive that most sap flow studies.
-The sapwood depths at which sap flow will be measured were carefully chosen to provide high resolution at shallower depths while still being able to generate accurate sap flow radial profiles to a depth notably greater than the depth of taps used in the syruping industry (tapholes are generally made to depths of between 3.8 and 5.1 cm).
-A total of 60 sap flow sensors were built and will be installed in early Jan. of , and sap flow will be monitored continuously until leaf-out occurs in the spring.
+Since this would require many more sensors than were budgeted for – for example, a tree with a sapwood depth of 8 cm would require at least 5 sensors (3 depths are measured per sensor) – we realized that this original plan was too ambitious due to time and money constraints.
+Thus, sap flow was instead monitored at 6 different sapwood depths (0.5, 1.0, 1.5, 2.5, 4.0, and 6.0 cm beneath the cambium), which is still much more intensive that most sap flow studies.
+The sapwood depths at which sap flow will be measured were carefully chosen to provide high resolution at shallower depths while still being able to generate accurate sap flow radial profiles to a depth notably greater than the depth of taps used in the syruping industry (tap holes are generally made to depths of between 3.8 and 5.1 cm).

 During the fall of 2018, 30 study trees (5 trees of each species) were identified in Lee, NH.
-The 6 species included in the study are American sycamore (Platanus occidentalis), shagbark hickory (Carya ovata), American basswood (Tilia americana), quaking aspen (Populus tremuloides), American beech (Fagus grandifolia), and American hophornbeam (Ostrya virginiana).
+The 6 species included in the study are London planetree (Platanus x acerifolia), shagbark hickory (Carya ovata), American basswood (Tilia americana), quaking aspen (Populus tremuloides), American beech (Fagus grandifolia), and American hophornbeam (Ostrya virginiana).
 Healthy trees with full live crowns and whose diameters at breast height are at least 20 cm (for hophornbeams, which do not grow very large, the minimum diameter is 12 cm) were selected.
-Sap flow sensors will be installed in these selected sample trees in Jan.
-2019.
+Sap flow sensors were installed in these selected sample trees in Jan. and Feb. of 2019 and were removed after buds broke in Mar. or Apr. of 2019.
+Two sap flow sensors were installed in each study tree.
+A shorter sensor measured sap flow at shallower depths (0.5, 1.0, and 1.5 cm beneath the cambium), and a longer sensor measured sap flow at deeper depths (2.5, 4.0, and 6.0 cm beneath the cambium).
+Sap flux densities were calculated from the data (Marshall, 1958).

 Burgess, S.S.O., M.A.
 Adams, N.C.
 Turner, C.R.
 Beverly, C.K.
 Ong, A.A.H.
 Khan, and T.M.
 Bleby.
 2001.
 An improved heat pulse method to measure low and reverse rates of sap flow in woody plants.
 Tree Physiol.
 21:589-598.